-What will my child do in Year 1?
+What will my child learn in Year 1?

 Your child will have left the EYFS curriculum behind in Reception, although some goals may be carried on with them as they move into Year 1.
 This will be their first year of learning the National Curriculum.

 Like all year groups, Year 1 has a set of age related expectations.
-The children will be assessed throughout the end of the year to see if they have reached these standards.
+The children will be assessed throughout the year to see if they have reached these standards.
 All children are helped in order to achieve this and are given extra support and guidance if needed.